GUI Overview

 Sound library

-in the preset pictured above.
+Each preset is composed of two separate layers of sound, which are loud sustained and string machine 1 in the preset pictured above.
 You can adjust the blend of these two using the dial in the middle, as well as cycle through sounds by using the arrow buttons.

 Click the sound name to view all available sounds in a browser view.
-Clicking on the edit
+Clicking on the edit button takes you to the synth page for faster access to more controls for editing the selected sounds.

 FX controls